-3.5.6.4.
-Wrist slings may be tied around the riser or through the hole in the riser just below the grip.

-3.5.6.5.
-Finger slings are only to be put in place once the 1 whistle command to shoot is provided.

-- 3.5.7.
-Mechanical release aids are prohibited. - 3.5.8.
-The bow must remain free of any devices designed to dampen vibration. - 3.5.9.
+- 3.5.7.2.
+Any yoke, mounts, or brackets used for a wrist sling must be non-rigid (flexible). - 3.5.7.3.
+A Leather or rubber "yoke" may be used to attach the sling to the bow. - 3.5.7.4.
+Wrist slings may be tied around the riser or through the hole in the riser just below the grip. - 3.5.7.5.
+Finger slings are only to be put in place once the 1 whistle command to shoot is provided. - 3.5.8.
+Mechanical release aids or devices designed to hold the bow at full draw are prohibited. - 3.5.9.
+Archers must be able to draw, hold, and release the bow string on their own. - 3.5.10.
+The bow must remain free of any devices designed to dampen vibration. - 3.5.11.
 Potential special allowances for physically challenged archers are evaluated on a case-by-case basis.
 While participation by the challenged archer is important, other competitors must not be negatively impacted.
-Commonly approved allowances include: - 3.5.9.1.
-Wheelchairs are permitted if needed. - 3.5.9.2.
+Commonly approved allowances include: - 3.5.11.1.
+Wheelchairs are permitted if needed. - 3.5.11.2.
 In the case of hearing or visually impaired archers, a coach or parent may provide assistance at the shooting line.
-A lane official must be alerted before shooting begins. - 3.5.9.3.
-Mouth tabs are permitted for archers whose physical challenges make drawing the bowstring impossible. - 3.5.9.4.
-Archers who use crutches may shoot from a chair or have coach assistance to stand. - 3.5.10.
+Prior approval is needed, and a lane official must be alerted before shooting begins. - 3.5.11.3.
+Mouth tabs are permitted for archers whose physical challenges make drawing the bowstring impossible.

+- 3.5.11.4.
+Archers who use crutches may shoot from a chair or have coach assistance to stand. - 3.5.12.
 Emotional support animals will be allowed by NASP® in the spectator area of the event (if permitted by the host facility).
 Emotional support animals must stay off NASP® ranges.
 If the animal creates a distraction of any type to the participants or spectators, the handler will be asked to remove the animal from the spectator area and possibly from the facility.